Agencies Responsible for regulating drones in the People’s Republic of Bangladesh

 To fly drones three and a half kilometers away from the airports and KPIs, the maximum altitude will be 100 feet.
 The Civil Aviation Authority of Bangladesh or CAAB’s permission will be required in all other cases.
 For drones weighing over 7kg, the importers will need permission from the defense ministry.

-Notes for Commercial Drone Services operations in Bangladesh
+Notes for operating Commercial Drone Services in Bangladesh

 Cabinet has passed the draft Drone Registration and Flying Act 2020, banning the use of drones for commercial purposes without permission from the government.